SimonCoste/SimonCoste.github.io/posts/score_matching.md

 and the identity is proved.
 @@

-Practically, learning the score of a density $p$ from samples $x^1, \dots, x^n$ is done by minimizing the empirical version of the right-hand side of \eqref{SM}:
+The loss we want to minimize is thus
 \begin{equation}\label{opt_theta} \theta \in \argmin_\theta \mathbb{E}[\vert \nabla \log p(X) - s_{\theta}(X)\vert^2] = \argmin_\theta \mathbb{E}[|s_{\theta}(X)|^2 + 2 \nabla \cdot (s_{\theta}(X))].\end{equation}
-When one has access to samples $x^i$, a proxy of this loss is given by its empirical version:
+Practically, learning the score of a density $p$ from samples $x^1, \dots, x^n$ is done by minimizing the empirical version of the right-hand side of \eqref{SM}:
 $$ \ell(\theta) = \frac{1}{n}\sum_{i=1}^n |s_{\theta}(x^i)|^2 + 2 \nabla \cdot (s_{\theta}(x^i)).$$

 ### How do we empirically optimize \eqref{opt_theta} in the context of diffusion models?